 Most of the information is provided by you via the application form.
-Additional information may be obtained in the form of references from your named referees, background check from the Disclosure and Barring Service and health clearance from our Occupational Health Service Provider.
+Additional information may be obtained in the form of references from your named referees, background check from the Disclosure and Barring Service.

 Where do we store data and for how long?

 Your data will be stored in paper format, securely in the Personnel department files.